Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs

-Figs.~\ref{fig:nuAr40-10k} and~\ref{fig:nuAr40-100k} show the event distributions in reconstructed hadronic invariant mass $W$ generated by our GAN models and \nuwro{} for training datasets containing 10,000 and 100,000 events, respectively.
-This quantity is defined by $W = \sqrt{M_N^2+2 \omega M - Q^2}$, with $\omega = E_\nu - E_\mu$ the energy transferred by the neutrino to the struck nucleus, $M$ the average nucleon mass, and $Q^2$ the four-momentum transfer squared $ Q^2 = 2 E_\nu (E_{\mu} - p_{\mu,z}) - m_\mu^2$.
-The $W$ distributions clearly highlight the quasi-elastic and $\Delta(1232)$ resonance peaks.
-We show simulations for several neutrino energies: $500$ MeV, $1$, $3$, and $5$ GeV.
+where $p_{\mu,z}$ is the muon momentum component along the neutrino beam direction.
+The $W$ distributions clearly highlight the QE and $\Delta(1232)$ resonance peaks.
+In Fig.~\ref{fig:nuAr40-10k}, we show the results from simulations for neutrino energy $500$ MeV, while for neutrino energies: $1$, $3$, and $5$ GeV, the results are presented in the supplement.
 As illustrated, the GAN model trained from scratch struggles to capture the correct structure of the distributions across all energy values.
 In particular, Fig.~\ref{fig:nuAr40-10k} highlights the model's failure to reproduce the peak in the $W$ distribution, whereas the model pre-trained on carbon data achieves a remarkably accurate fit.
-While using a larger, more informative training dataset improves the performance of the model trained from scratch, it still does not reach the accuracy achieved through transfer learning.
+While using a larger, more informative training dataset improves the performance of the model trained from scratch, it still does not reach the accuracy achieved through TL.

-Similarly to case (A), we perform an analogous analysis for case (B), involving $\bar\nu_\mu$–carbon interactions.
+Similarly to the case (A), we perform an analogous analysis for the case (B), involving $\bar\nu_\mu$–carbon interactions.
 The results are summarized in Table~\ref{tab:antinu-10k}.
-Models trained using transfer learning consistently outperform those trained from scratch.
-When trained on a larger and more informative dataset, model performance improves significantly.
+Models trained using transfer learning consistently outperform those trained from scratch, see Table \ref{tab:antinu-10k}.
+When trained on a larger and more informative dataset, model performance improves significantly in both scenarios.

-Figs.~\ref{fig:antinuC12-10k} and \ref{fig:antinuC12-100k} show histograms generated by our models and by \nuwro{} for energies of $500$ MeV, and $1$, $3$, and $5$ GeV.
+Fig.~\ref{fig:antinuC12-10k} and corresponding figures (Figs. \ref{fig:antinuC12-10k_supplemet} and \ref{fig:antinuC12-100k_supplemet}) in the supplement show histograms generated by our models and by \nuwro{} for energies of $500$ MeV, and $1$, $3$, $5$ GeV, respectively.
 In contrast to the neutrino–argon case, even the models trained from scratch can capture the resonance structures present in the distributions.
-Nevertheless, models trained with transfer learning demonstrate superior efficiency and performance.
+Nevertheless, models trained with TL demonstrate superior efficiency and performance.